genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_genx-commands.md

 | [upgrade](#upgrade) | [folder]      |Upgrade Foundation UI dependencies|

 ## How to use it

-To use the `genx` commands, you need to write the follow command in the terminal:
+Use the `genx` commands to write the follow command in the terminal:

 ```terminal
 npx -y @genesislcap/genx@latest <command> [args]